 My freshman year of college I bought a pair of tall Frye riding boots that quickly became the star of my fall and winter wardrobe for the next six years.
 I wore them so often that I had to have them resoled twice.
-But when I pulled them out of the back of my closet recently during a major wardrobe overhaul, I found myself wondering if I could still pull them off without looking dated.
-So, to Pinterest I headed to find all the knee-high boot outfits a gal could dream of that are also fresh, modern and 2020-level chic.
-Below, ten gorgeous ensembles that are easy and fashion forward, all featuring our favorite fall knee-high style—plus two combos to avoid at all costs.
+But when I pulled them out of the back of my closet recently during a major wardrobe overhaul, I found myself wondering if I could still pull off my once beloved knee-high boots without looking dated.
+So, to Pinterest I headed to find all the knee-high boot outfits a gal could dream of that are also fresh, modern and 2023-level chic.
+Below, ten gorgeous ensembles that are easy and fashion forward, all featuring our favorite knee-high style—plus two combos that are, unfortunately, too dated to be cool in 2023.

-1. Wear Riding Boots with: Jeans and an Oversize Blazer
+2. Wear Riding Boots with Jeans and an Oversize Blazer

 Lean into the preppy nature of this equestrian style by tucking in some high-waist skinny jeans and layering a structured blazer on top.
 Be sure to choose a jacket that hits at or below your hips, not above; a cropped cut will throw off your proportions in an unflattering way.

-2. Wear Snakeskin Boots with: Denim on Denim
+3. Wear Snakeskin Boots with Denim on Denim

 There are certainly ways to make this exotic print work with other printed pieces, but we prefer letting it stand out against a backdrop of dark-wash denim.
 Pro tip: Try buttoning up a denim jacket to wear as a top in place of a chambray shirt, like Coterie member Babba Canales.